luomein/alloy_apprentice/docs/Reference/Software_Abstractions.md

 ## 5.2 Instances, Examples, and Counterexamples

 ### Page 144, "In the case of an assertion, the analysis constraint is the negation of the assertion’s constraint conjoined with the facts of the model.
-An in- stance is a counterexample: a scenario in which the facts hold but the assertion does not."
+An instance is a counterexample: a scenario in which the facts hold but the assertion does not."